 Creating a website with WordPress as your platform is the most budget-friendly solution available.

-If you want to learn more about what to do with your website once it’s launched – e.g., how to promote your website, how to monetize your website, or how to increase website traffic – read any of our other guides on the blog.
+If you want to learn more about what to do with your website once it’s launched – e.g., how to promote and grow traffic to your website, or how to monetize your website – read any of our other guides on the blog.

 If you have any questions about how to build a website from scratch, ask away in the comments below!